angular/angular/aio/content/guide/static-query-migration.md

 for users.

 That said, if an application does need query results earlier (for example, the query result is needed to create an embedded view), it's possible to add the `{static: true}` flag to explicitly ask for static resolution.
-With this flag, users can indicate that they only care about results that are statically available.
+With this flag, users can indicate that they only care about results that are statically available and the query results will be populated before `ngOnInit`.

-Using this flag will ensure that the query will run the same way when version 9 comes around.

 ### What should I do if I see a `/* TODO: add static flag */` comment printed by the schematic?